I'm a beginner, where do I begin?

 What is yoga?

 There is a common misconception that yoga is primarily a form of exercise.
 Yoga is an ancient discipline that teaches awareness of breath, body, and spirit.
 Yes, we stretch and strengthen our bodies, but we do so in a meditative manner and this helps to quiet the mind.

 What kind of yoga is practiced at Barefoot Lizard Yoga Studio?

-We offer Vinyasa/Flow Yoga.
-Sun Salutations are a central theme in vinyasa classes.
+All Levels Flow Yoga - Sun Salutations are a central theme in vinyasa classes.
 You will get your heart rate up and build some heat.